Cost to Build a SaaS in 2026: The Honest $5k-$30k Guide

 - Mobile apps (still web-only after 2 years)

-Result: Launched in 7 weeks, got first 10 paying customers in month 1, now at $12K MRR.
+Result: Launched in 5 weeks, got first 10 beta users in week 1, validated product-market fit before investing more.

 Features: